LarsBehrenberg/IA-prototype/content/posts/georges-pierre-seurat.md

       [Félix Fénéon](https://en.wikipedia.org/wiki/F%C3%A9lix_F%C3%A9n%C3%A9on), a prominent art critic, was the first to name the paintings as Neo-Impressionist.
 From this point forwards, the work of Seurat and his followers became known as Neo-Impressionism.
     sideGalleryImages:
-      - /assets/georges-seurat-models.jpg
+      - imageUrl: /assets/georges-seurat-models.jpg
-      - /assets/georges-seurat-seated-nude.jpg
+      - imageUrl: /assets/georges-seurat-seated-nude.jpg
-      - /assets/georges-seurat-bathers-at-asnieres.jpg
+      - imageUrl: /assets/georges-seurat-bathers-at-asnieres.jpg
   - textTitle: Seurat and Neo-Impressionism
     text: >-
       ### In defining the Neo-Impressionist school, Seurat successful merged the